hasura/graphql-engine/manual/project/directory-structure/conf/routes.yaml.rst

 exposed on their respective subdomains.

 The configuration syntax is fairly simple.
-It is a simple map, where the keys are subdomains, while the values are the corsesponding subdomain configuration
+It is a simple map, where the keys are subdomains, while the values are the corresponding subdomain configuration

 So, the structure of this file looks like this: